 Feature packed: customizable collision detection algorithms, multiple activators, draggable overlay, drag handles, auto-scrolling, constraints, and so much more.

-Supports a wide range of use cases: vertical lists, horizontal lists, grids, multiple containers, nested contexts, variable sized list and grids, transformed items, virtualized lists.
+Supports a wide range of use cases: lists, grids, multiple containers, nested contexts, variable sized items, virtualized lists, 2D Games, and more.

 Zero dependencies and modular: the core of the library weighs around 10kb minified and has no external dependencies.
 It's built around built-in React state management and context, which keeps the library lean.